Thomas Kean Jr.: New Jersey Assembly

 Kean was appointed to the General Assembly, the lower house of the New Jersey Legislature, in April 2001, to serve out the unexpired term of Alan Augustine, who had resigned on March 21, 2001, for health reasons.
 He was elected to a full term in the Assembly in November 2001.
 In the Assembly, he chaired the Republican Policy Committee and served as vice chair of the State Government Committee.

 New Jersey Senate

 Tenure

 In March 2003, Kean was appointed to the New Jersey Senate to serve out the unexpired term of Rich Bagger, and won election to that Senate seat in November 2003.
 In 2004, he was elected Senate Minority Whip, a position he held until 2007.
 He served in the Senate on the Health, Human Services and Senior Citizens Committee.
-In the state legislature, Kean was a proponent of ethics reform in New Jersey government.
-He was the original sponsor of legislation banning pay to play practices in New Jersey.
-He sponsored legislation to streamline government, promote education, protect the environment, and lower property taxes.
-Kean was one of 24 elected officials chosen as an Aspen Rodel Fellow in Public Service.

-In 2002, Kean was named one of 40 state leaders nationwide to be recognized as a Toll Fellow by the Council of State Governments for high achievement and service to state government.

-In 2005, the New Jersey Conference of Mayors named Kean a Legislative Leader.
-He also received, for the second year in a row, the Amerigroup Foundation's Champion for Children award for his advocacy on behalf of children's health issues.
-He was named Legislator of the year by the Fireman's Benevolent Association and received a 100% voting rating from the National Federation of Independent Business.

 Kean was one of six Republicans in the state senate to vote for a 2019 appropriations bill that passed 31 to 6.